 Write To Market is another view on how to write what will sell well, though the data collection method detailed is more qualitative.

-Also keep in mind that this research is based on an extremely small sample size and is only predicted to be accurate 80% of the time.
+Also keep in mind that this research is based on a small sample size and only bestsellers — not good sellers, for instance — and is only predicted to be accurate 80% of the time.
 That is a damn big margin for error.
 And even if it is correct, there is a lot of room to write books that sell very, very well outside the 5000 “mega bestsellers” they have looked at.
 I’d be more than happy if my book is just a typical bestseller. 🙂

 Check out the article and tell me what you think.